 For young people, adverse effects directly related to drug and alcohol misuse are more often related to intoxication rather than dependence.
-Many young people may have a 'binge drug/ alcohol history' but this in itself would not denote a requirement for a pharmacological intervention.
+Many young people may be distressed on admission to a secure facility.
+This distress may require support and observation but a 'binge drug/alcohol history' in itself would not denote a requirement for a pharmacological intervention.
 It is important that anxiety symptoms and/or an anxiety disorder are not confused with withdrawal symptoms and inappropriate treatment commenced.

 Regular, though non-daily, non-dependent injecting of opioids is not necessarily an indication for substitute medication.
-However, if there is chaotic misuse with unclear tolerance and with concern of overdose, a prescription might offer an opportunity to stabilise behaviour and provide overdose protection.
+However, if there is chaotic misuse with unclear tolerance and with concern of overdose on release, a prescription might offer an opportunity to stabilise behaviour and provide overdose protection on release.
 However, this form of pharmacological intervention should be undertaken only by a specialist.

 While there is substantial evidence for pharmacological interventions in adults this is not the case for children and young people.
-This is partly due to a lack of clinical trials for controlled drugs in minors, and partly to the relatively new initiative to provide pharmacological interventions for substance misuse to children and young people.
+This is partly due to a lack of clinical trials for controlled drugs in minors, and partly due to the relatively new initiative to provide pharmacological interventions for substance misuse to children and young people.
 For some drugs used in clinical management, there is little evidence on dose, on duration of treatment, or on adverse effects.
 Young people respond to drugs differently to adults, these responses being influenced by the physiological and psychological changes that occur in adolescence.
 In essence, children are not little adults, and it is essential that dose is carefully titrated against withdrawal symptoms to ensure that a young person does not overdose.

 Commencing a new prescribing regime can affect sleep and eating patterns and cause distress.
-It is recommended that young people and their parents/carers are forewarned of this and that there may be a need for additional food and hydration especially at night to help alleviate sleep problems which can be compounded by hunger and dehydration.
-Additional food and drink can be helpful until better sleep and eating patterns return and the risks of malnutrition, anorexia, hypothermia and hypoglycaemia are alleviated (Department of Health, 2006).
+It is recommended that additional blankets, food and drink are given to young people at night to help alleviate these symptoms.
+These food packs can contain hot chocolate or other sweet nutritious drinks, and long-life food such as sandwiches and cereal bars.
+These packs can be given until better sleep and eating patterns return and the risks of malnutrition, anorexia, hypothermia and hypoglycaemia are alleviated (Department of Health, 2006).